pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

    - **All workspace and site members**: exports all workspace members, site-only collaborators, and supporting workspaces.
    - **Only workspace members**: exports only the members defined in this workspace.

 1. Click **Export CSV**.
-The download will start processing, and you will receive an email when it is complete.
+We will generate your report, and you will receive an email when it is complete and ready for download.

     <Alert title="Warning" type="danger" >

     The link in the email is only good for 24 hours.
 If you don't download the file in that time, you will need to request another export.